 4. Put all the flesh and membrane in a muslin or use an old piece of bed sheet.
 Wrap up and tie with kitchen string.

 6. Remove the muslin from the pan.
-Put a strain on top of the pan and let the muslin rest.
+Put in a sieve on top of the pan and let the muslin rest.
 When it is cold enough, squeeze out as much juice as possible.
 Discard the bag.

 7. Add the sugar to the pan and cook over low heat to let it dissolve.
 Once dissolves, bring to a boil and let bubble until it reaches 105°C. Another way to find out if the jam has reached setting temperature, is to use the small dish placed in the freezer.
 Drop a tiny amount of jam on the plate.
 If the mixture is set, it will wrinkle when you press your finger on it.